Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180

 Figure~\ref{fig:D2121} shows the full eddy viscosity kernel representation of the $D_{2121}$ component.
 Each point in Figure~\ref{fig:D2121}(a) represents the effect of the velocity gradient at the location $y_2$ to the Reynolds stress at the location $x_2$.
-The distribution of $D_{2121}$ is quite narrow, indicating the locality of this eddy viscosity.
-At a given location $x_2$, we can visualize how much contribution the remote velocity gradient at different location $y_2$ makes to the Reynolds stress at the location $x_2$.
+The distribution of $D_{2121}$ is confined to $x_2 \sim y_2$, indicating the approximate locality of this eddy viscosity component.
+At a given location $x_2$, we can visualize how much contribution the remote velocity gradient at a different location, $y_2$, makes to the Reynolds stress at the location $x_2$.

-For instance, in Figure~\ref{fig:D2121}(b), the thick blue line represents $D_{2121}\left(x_2=0.502,y_2\right)$ and the distribution indicates the effects of the velocity gradient nearby.
-If the Boussinesq approximation holds, a delta function around $y_2=0.502$ is expected.
-In the figure $D_{2121}\left(x_2=0.502,y_2\right)$ shows highly concentrated behavior around $y_2=0.502$, and yet the level of locality is not close to the delta function.
-The rest of the plots in Figure~\ref{fig:D2121}(b) shows $D_{2121}\left(x_2=x_2^*,y_2\right)$ at other $x_2^*$.
-Overall, our narrow banded results indicate that $D_{2121}$ is highly local throughout the domain, with small deviation to the Boussinesq approximation.
-Such locality explains the conclusion that the used of leading-order turbulence model is reasonable for a parallel flow.